What is Universal Credit?

 - To help claimants cope with managing their money on a monthly basis and paying their bills on time;

-- Advice will be delivered by external organisations with the relevant expertise to do this.
+- Delivered by external organisations with the relevant expertise to do this.

 - Alternative payment arrangements